 3. Blockchain Not Going as Expected

-At the start of 2018, blockchain was riding a wave of global popularity on the back of the soaring value of cryptocurrencies.
+At the start of 2018, blockchain technology architecture was riding a wave of global popularity on the back of the soaring value of cryptocurrencies.
 Bitcoin was closing in on $20,000 in December 2017 but this had almost halved just one month later.
 As 2018 comes to a close, bitcoin’s price is just above $5,000.
 The wild swings have lent credence to the argument of cryptocurrencies and blockchain of being too volatile to be mainstream.

 It doesn’t help that the overwhelming majority of the world’s population (including many in the tech industry), have struggled to grasp the logic of blockchain.
 Then there’s been the long association of cryptocurrency with the underworld as well as a number of high-profile thefts of cryptocurrency.
 In this context, blockchain will be walking into 2019 with only a fraction of the enthusiasm that welcomed it to 2017.